espsrc/somachine2021/README.md

 - Emulators and their application to supernova data	- Wolfgang Kerzendorf, Michigan State University
 - Deep Learning and Image Reconstruction - Andrés Asensio, IAC

+Recording of the talks are available at http://u.pc.cd/OfirtalK

 # Execution of the tutorials